Update: A mobile network has accidentally revealed that the Sony Xperia XZ2 might be coming soon.

 Sony Xperia XZ2 release date and price

-There also aren’t any price rumors yet, but we can take a guess there too, as the Sony Xperia XZ2 is likely to cost at least as much as the Xperia XZ1, a phone which started at $699.99/£599 (around AU$900).
+There aren’t any price rumors yet, but we can take a guess there, as the Sony Xperia XZ2 is likely to cost at least as much as the Xperia XZ1, a phone which started at $699.99/£599 (around AU$900).

 Sony Xperia XZ2 news and rumors

-There aren’t really any Sony Xperia XZ2 rumors yet, but a company exec has said that a completely new design is in the works for a new generation of products.
+There aren’t many Sony Xperia XZ2 rumors yet, but a company exec has said that a completely new design is in the works for a new generation of products.

 The XZ2 wasn’t named, but it would make sense for Sony to debut its new smartphone design on a flagship, so there’s a good chance the Xperia XZ2 will ditch the blocky design currently used by Sony’s phones.